napari/docs/docs/developers/coredev/maintenance.md

 Fill the form:

+0. Choose a name for the token.
+This is only for you to better remember what the token is.
+The name will not be used by any workflows or in any other step.
 1. Set expiration to custom and then select one year after the current date.
 2. Select **napari** to be the resource owner
 3. Select _Only selected repositories_ and then select **napari/napari** repository